AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

 - **Markup**.
 In GitLab markup:

   - `#3553` links to issue 3553

   - `!883` links to merge request 883

   - "@fred" mentions Fred.
 You don't need to remember their user-id; you can just start typing their real name and auto-complete stuff will pop up.
 The main reason to mention Fred is to ensure that he sees your comment.
 For example you might asking him for a review.

+  - In bulleted or itemized lists, if you want a new paragraph, indent two spaces.
+Less obviously, if you want to put a code block _indent the triple-backticks two spaces_.
+If you don't indent the triple-backticks, you terminate the current list.

   The [full markdown guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).